Saddy21/Localization-Bng/README.md

 ## Installation

-`hloc` requires Python >=3.7 and PyTorch >=1.1.
+`This codebase` requires Python >=3.7 and PyTorch >=1.1.
 Installing the package locally pulls the other dependencies:

 ```bash
 git clone --recursive https://github.com/Saddy21/Localization-Bng.git